What’s in Our Guides

 Quality Managers, Plant Managers, Continuous Improvement Leaders, and Operations Directors.

-Typical sectors: automotive, electronics, aerospace, pharma, food and beverage, and FMCG.
-Typical programs: IATF 16949, ISO 9001, or GMP.
+Typical sectors: automotive, electronics, aerospace, pharma, medical devices, food and beverage, and FMCG.
+Typical drivers: ISO 9001, IATF 16949, AS9100, ISO 13485, the FDA QMSR, 21 CFR Part 11, HACCP, or GFSI.

-Primary guide: LPA.
+Primary guides: QMS, CAPA, LPA.

 EHS & Safety Leaders